Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 Vinegar is one of the most popular homemade descaling solutions used in the United States.

-Aside from being a cheap descaling fluid alternative, vinegar works as well as most commercial descaling fluids if appropriately used.
+Aside from being a cost-effective descaling fluid alternative, vinegar works as well as most commercial descaling fluids when used appropriately.

 White vinegar in a small bowl.